elisakaisa/Finances/README.md

 2. Use the SQL script in `testDatabaseData.sql` to populate the database with test data
 3. Run the API project

+## Run Api test
+Api tests run in test container.
+Docker Desktop needs to be open and running in the background.

 ## TODO
 - set up database -DONE
 - refine database objects